cdktf/cdktf-provider-google/docs/dataCatalogTaxonomy.go.md

 User defined name of this taxonomy.

+The taxonomy display name must be unique within an organization.
 It must: contain only unicode letters, numbers, underscores, dashes and spaces; not start or end with spaces; and be at most 200 bytes long when encoded in UTF-8.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.9.0/docs/resources/data_catalog_taxonomy#display_name DataCatalogTaxonomy#display_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.10.0/docs/resources/data_catalog_taxonomy#display_name DataCatalogTaxonomy#display_name}

 ---